cropsteering/OS-SDI12/README.md

 1. https://docs.rakwireless.com/Product-Categories/WisBlock/RAK11200/Quickstart/#install-platformio
 2. Clone this repo to a local folder
 3. Open cloned folder in VSCode+PlatformIO (from above)
-4. Press the PlatformIO: Upload button (Or however you want to build/flash)
+4. Press the PlatformIO: Upload button (or however you want to build/flash)

 # Support
 If you want to support, use one of the refferal links above to purchase your RAK hardware.
 OR just use the refferal code